By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 Can’t get enough of Vietnamese food?
 Learn how to cook authentic dishes so you can prepare them yourself even when you’re back home!
 Like most cooking classes, you’ll have an instructor to guide you every step of the way.

-The cooking class offered by Klook is organized by M.O.M. and has a 4.8-star user review rating.
+One of the cooking classes offered online is organized by M.O.M. and has a 4.8-star user review rating.
 The full class starts with a trip to a local market to shop for ingredients before proceeding to the kitchen for the actual class.
 If you have limited time, you can skip the market visit and go straight to the cooking.

 RESERVE A SLOT HERE